 Naltrexone is an opiate antagonist used to treat a variety of conditions, including problem drinking.
 Doctors typically prescribe 50 mg tablets of naltrexone for AUD patients.
 But there are also tablets that contain only a few milligrams of naltrexone.
 That’s “low-dose naltrexone,” and it’s used to treat a different set of conditions.

-Although not specifically approved by the FDA for these purposes, LDN can be used off-label to treat chronic pain from fibromyalgia, arthritis, and other inflammatory diseases.
+Although not specifically approved by the FDA for these purposes, low-dose naltrexone benefits include being used off-label to treat chronic pain from fibromyalgia, arthritis, and other inflammatory diseases.
 It may also benefit people with immune disorders and even cancer.

 Although further research is needed to pinpoint exactly why patients experience relief, it’s believed that LDN works by increasing endorphins.